arslanmit/customer-care-ai/docs/ARCHITECTURE.md

 # Architecture Overview

-This project runs Rasa together with its action server in a single Docker container.
-The system is designed to be deployed on Google Cloud Run via a Cloud Build trigger.
+The core of the system is **Rasa**.
+Both the Rasa server and its action server run inside a single Docker container so custom actions can execute alongside the NLU and Core services.
+The container is built and deployed to Google Cloud Run via a Cloud Build trigger.
 Source code lives in a private GitHub repository.

 ```
 +-------------+        push         +-------------+       build/deploy